smeup/reload/docs/example.md

 1. Define and register the structure of the table we want to access
 2. Configure the access information to physical table
-3. Creation of a DBFile instance that allows read, write and delete operations on the desired table.
+3. Creation of a DBFile manager
-4. Operate on table
+4. Creation of DBFile instance that allows read, write and delete operations on the desired table

 ## Step one: define and register the structure of the table we want to access